Coronavirus: What does blood type have to do with COVID-19? | DW | 19.06.2020

 Consequences for treatment

 The results of the study may help in developing various drug treatments.
-Researchers have used similar approaches when searching for medications to fight other diseases.
+Researchers have used similar approaches when searching for medication to fight other diseases.

 In the case of other diseases, other blood types protect the human body best.
 For example, with the plague, people with blood type A show the mildest symptoms.